 You received a mysterious bill?
 You are wondering which insurance policies are really necessary?
 You are thinking of taking up a loan to finance your studies?
 Then the consumer advice center Verbraucherzentrale Brandenburg is your go-to address!
 These are their areas of expertise:

-Since 01.01.2013 the broadcast license fee is charged per residence.
-A lump sum fee of 17,98 Euros per month and per residence has to be paid.
+Since 01.08.2021 the broadcast license fee is charged per residence.
+A lump sum fee of 18,36 Euros per month (respectively reduced 6,21 Euros for people with disabilities) and per residence has to be paid.
 The number of persons living in the apartment does not matter.
 Also the number of receivers does not make a difference for the amount of the broadcast license fees.

 Living with your partner